Surfers Paradise Apollo S.C.

 Surfers Paradise Apollo Soccer Club is a semi-professional soccer club based in Surfers Paradise, Queensland, Australia.
-The club plays in the Football Queensland Premier League 2, the third flight of men's soccer in Queensland and the fourth flight of Australian soccer.
-Since the club was formed in 1978, Surfers Paradise Apollo have won 3 premierships, 3 championships and one president's cup within the top-flight Gold Coast regional competition, as well as a variety of second tier honours.
+The club currently plays in the FQPL 3 − South Coast competition, the fourth flight of men's soccer in Queensland and the fifth flight of Australian soccer.

 History

 Greek-Australian Bert Voutos founded the Apollo Soccer Club in 1978 after failed attempts to convince the Gold Coast Greek Committee to buy/lease grounds and form a soccer club.
 The team was initially based at Sir Bruce Small Park in Benowa and shared tenancy with the Surfers Paradise Demons Australian rules football club.
 The Apollo club relocated to the TAFE Ashmore campus before eventually settling on the Isle of Capri and established facilities at Lex Bell Oval.
-The club was then renamed the Surfers Paradise Apollo Soccer Club as their new facilities were based in the suburb of Surfers Paradise.
+The club was then renamed the Surfers Paradise Apollo Soccer Club as their new facilities were based close to the suburb of Surfers Paradise.

-The club won their first honours after winning the Gold Coast Premier League president's cup in 2000.
-This title was then followed up with a premiership and championship in 2002.
+The club won their first top tier honour after winning the Gold Coast Premier League President's Cup in 2000.
+The first Premiership title came in 2002 with the club securing both a Premiership and Championship.

+In 2006 and 2007 the club made back to back finals appearances, falling short against Burleigh Heads and Gold Coast Knights respectively.
+This led to some down years at the club which eventually resulted in relegation to the Coast League One competition after the 2011 campaign.

+After spending a season in the second-tier competition, veteran coach Keith Garland returned to the club and guided them to a highly successful 2013 season, securing a Premiership, Championship and promotion back into the Gold Coast Premier League for the first time since 2011.

+In 2015, David Benigno took over from Keith Garland which led to the most successful period in the club's history.
+The club returned to finals football falling narrowly short in a penalty shoot out against Broadbeach.